JUB-Yoush/home/src/routes/blog/jjpa-sp24.md

 Marcus Aurelius is now my imaginary friend.

 ## Blog
-Got 2 posts out, would've wanted to get 3 but it's alright, I do really like writing these though, especially considering nobody reads them (yet!)
+Got 2 posts out, would've wanted to get 3 but it's alright, I do really like writing these though, especially considering nobody reads them (yet!).

 # What I will be up to: Spring 2024